vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 ## Test the idea

-To test this idea let's build a chat interface that we can use to chat with an Ollama model locally.
+To test this idea let's use Google Gemini to build a chat interface that we can use to chat with an Ollama model locally.

-Please enter the prompt below into Google Gemini: https://gemini.google.com (The gemini flash model worked fine during my test.)<br>
+Please enter the prompt below into Gemini: https://gemini.google.com (The gemini flash model worked fine during my test.)<br>
 Remember to select "Canvas."
 Attach the app.py file from this repo to the prompt as an example for the LLM to follow.
 You'll need to have Ollama already installed.
 Also, you'll need to have already downloaded the gemma3:4b ollama model.

 Prompt: